intel/endurance_profiler/README.md

 **restart**

-Stop and restarts the *endurance_profiler* service.
+Stops and restarts the *endurance_profiler* service.

 **status**